The Speed of a Biased Walk on a Galton-Watson Tree without Leaves is Monotonic with Respect to Progeny Distributions for High Values of Bias: Acknowledgements

 \section{Acknowledgements}

-The authors thank G\'{e}rard Ben Arous for suggesting this problem and the useful discussions that they had with him.
-The authors also thank Vladas Sidoravicius for helpful discussions.
-The authors would like to thank Alexander Fribergh for reading the first draft of the paper and Elie A\"{i}d\'{e}kon for private communications.
-Finally, the authors thank an anonymous Referee for useful comments.
+The three authors wish to thank G\'erard Ben Arous for suggesting this problem and the useful discussions that they had with him.
+The authors also wish to thank Vladas Sidoravicius for helpful discussions.
+Finally, the authors thank Alexander Fribergh for reading the first draft of the paper and Elie A\"{i}d\'{e}kon for private communications.
 The three authors are all supported by MacCracken Fellowship at New York University.
-In addition, Lingjiong Zhu is also supported by NSF grant DMS-0904701 and DARPA grant.
+In addition, Sanchayan Sen is supported by NSF grant DMS-1007524, and Lingjiong Zhu is supported by NSF grant DMS-0904701 and DARPA grant.